 A great blog can position you as an authority in your niche, rank you high in Google search and can drive traffic to your website, eventually leading to higher conversion rates.
 So it’s important to take time to write high quality content on your blog, those that offer value and insight to your readers.

 Place contact details in as many places as possible.
 Make it easy for your customers to contact you.
 Create a special “Contact Us” page, include your details in “About Us” page and also at the bottom of each page.
-Information to include: business name, physical address, mailing address, telephone, email, emergency number, website address, Skype address, social media profile links.
+Information to include: business name, physical address, mailing address, telephone, email, emergency number, website address, Skype address, and social media profile links.